zwave-js/node-zwave-js/docs/api/node.md

 ### `"ready"`

-This is emitted during the interview process when enough information about the node is known that it can safely be used.
+This is emitted when enough information about the node is known that it can safely be used.
+This includes protocol information and supported/controlled CCs.

+The driver will also try to identify the node, its CC versions, endpoints, capabilities for each CC, etc. However, this **does not** mean that **all** this information is known to the driver due to potential timeouts, lost messages and/or unresponsive nodes during the interview.
+Therefore, the driver will do its best to work with what it has.

 The node is passed as the single argument to the callback:

 ```ts
 (node: ZWaveNode) => void